maialenz/WetPaws/TESTING.md

 - [Part3](docs/testing/device+browser-tests/device-responsiveness-3.png)
 - [Part4](docs/testing/device+browser-tests/device-responsiveness-4.png)

 Most phones share screen sizes so on those I did not see many changes.
 Saying that, on narrow screens (for example in the Galaxy Fold with a viewport of 286x653) some on the headings (especially on headings in services.html) broke on the middle.
+To fix these, I added some extra css to media queries for screens with max width 450, reducing margings to fit to screen better. (find these in style.css lines 487 - 509)

+- Samsung Galaxy S8+ (My personal device) (mobile device)
+- Samsung A70 (mobile device)
+- Samsung J7 (mobile device)(528px - 5.5")
+- Iphone 11 (mobile device)
+- Xaomin (mobile device)

+- Samsung S5 (tablet)

+- HP Envy 13" (laptop)

+  - Mozilla Firefox (browser)
+  - Microsoft Edge (brower)
+  - Google Chrome (browser)
+  - Opera (browser)

+- PC desktop 27" screen
+  - Google Chrome (browser)

+- PC desktop 32" screen
+  - Mozilla Firefox (browser)
+  - Microsoft Edge (brower)
+  - Google Chrome (browser)
+  - Opera (browser)
 ## BUGS

 1.  h1 font-size not reducing for big screens